alexbfree/thesis/src/chapter-4.md

 > _'Families should always be able to talk to someone about their data'_

-The complete list of sentences is in [Additional 2](#ari-sentences).
+The complete list of sentences is in [ARI4.2](#ari-sentences).
 These sentences were collated from family and staff perspectives observed during the pilot study, in SILVER's research engagements, and from researcher observations during embedded work with SILVER [[3.4.1](#3.4.1.1)].

 Through discussing and reaching consensus on these opinions, families and staff would be in effect 'agreeing requirements' that could inform their thinking during design activities.
 By conducting this same activity across all participant groups and across both phases, this would also allow comparison between the different groups, to identify differences and find shared values.
 Within each workshop, groups of participants sat at tables of 4 to 6 people, and each table provided its own sentence rankings.

-The resultant rankings were analysed as described in [Additional 2](#ari-sentences).
+The resultant rankings were analysed as described in [ARI4.2](#ari-sentences).
 The visualisation of these findings on shared values is shown in [Figure 4.1](#figure-4.1).

 As the figure shows, there was universal consensus that: